dachcom-digital/pimcore-seo/docs/20_IndexNotification.md

     {
         // There are already some basic logs in your application logger!
         // @todo: add custom "nice" log to a specific output...

+        // throw intercepted response exception.
+        // this will stop SEO Bundle from logging default data to application logger.
+        // if you want to keep the logging, just remove this exception.

+        throw new WorkerResponseInterceptException();
     }
 }
 ````